Days Before Acquiring Russell Westbrook, Rockets GM Daryl Morey Promised Chris Paul He Won’t Be Traded To OKC

 “I love to hoop too much,” Paul said.
 “The way my mind is, as long as we’re on the court we have a chance to win.
 That’s the way I’ve always been.
 That’s the way I always will be.”

-Despite losing Russell Westbrook and Paul George in the 2019 NBA offseason, the Thunder still have enough talents to compete for a playoff spot in the deep Western Conference.
+Despite losing Westbrook and Paul George in the 2019 NBA offseason, the Thunder still have enough talent to compete for a playoff spot in the deep Western Conference.
 Unfortunately, as of now, the Thunder are struggling to consistently win games, currently sitting in the No. 10 spot in the Western Conference with an 8-12 record.
 If they fail to find a way to end their struggle and see themselves out of the playoff picture, the Thunder could become more aggressive in moving Paul and other veterans before the 2020 February NBA trade deadline.